 Your choice of marketing channel should be predominantly determined by the specific demography of your target market.
 Also, what niche dropshipping products (if the case may be) are you selling?

-1. Maximize social media marketing for your dropshipping business
+1. Maximize SMM for your dropshipping business

 Agreed, ask the average about dropshipping about his best dropshipping marketing strategy, and he would go screaming social media marketing.
 Statistics show that over 3.8 billion people are on social media today.

 Agreed, social media can be remarkable if well harnessed.
 But it is just more than splattering your products about your Instagram and Facebook pages.

 It is important to have a bespoke social media dropshipping strategy that is extensively tailored to your target audience and your choice of products to sell.
 To create the perfect social media strategy for your dropshipping business, I always recommend that you set your goals from your start.